Walgreens Flu Shots | Help for Unemployed, Uninsured

 Remember, these pharmacies won’t be offering free H1N1 shots.
 The Wichita Eagle reports at http://www.kansas.com/news/story/952424.html that the Centers for Disease Control and Prevention will be circulating H1N1 vaccine this flu season.
 It’s currently under development and will be ready by mid-October or later.

 While you’re waiting like a good citizen, the government recommends you get your regular flu shot.
 I can’t stress enough how much they recommend it.
 Get it, people?
 Fly your flags and swab those arms.

 “The more people you get in a community who are immunized, the less likely the illness is to spread,” said Dr. Robert Kenagy of Wichita, Kansas.

 Swine flu symptoms your government doesn’t want you to have

 Like most any flu, swine flu is spread through coughs and sneezes from infected parties.
 If you have it, you most likely will have a 100-plus degree fever, aches and trouble breathing.
 If things get bad enough, you’ll also be relocated by groups that don’t fully identify themselves.
 But that last one won’t happen, will it?Apply Now!

 H1N1 tends to pose the greatest danger to young people and those with chronic respiratory conditions.
 Those with diabetes, heart disease and asthma are also at risk.
-Those who fight to maintain the citizenry’s right to an occasional instant cash loan may also be targets for the disease, although I could also be making that up.
-But it is definitely true that an instant cash loan can help you in a tight spot, flu or not.
+Those who fight to maintain the citizenry’s right to an occasional fast cash loan may also be targets for the disease, although I could also be making that up.
+But it is definitely true that an fast cash loan can help you in a tight spot, flu or not.
 Click the button above to apply.